4 Important Venture Capital Trends (2023-2025)

 That’s dropped significantly since 2008 when 68.25% of all venture investment came from the US.

 Put in raw terms, VC investments outside the Americas totaled $136.2 billion in 2020.

 Asia-based investment platforms are seeing significant growth.

 According to Crunchbase, there are 4,688 VC investment organizations based in Asia.

 Startup Bangladesh is a venture capital fund founded by the national ICT Ministry.

-The fund intends to invest in 50 startups by the end of the year.
+The fund intended to invest in 50 startups by the end of 2021.